Engee documentation

 The amount of time it takes for a diode to turn off when the voltage across it reverses from forward bias to reverse.

-The interval between the moment when the current initially passes through zero (when the diode turns off) and the moment when the current drops to less than 10% of the peak current.
-Parameter Value Reverse recovery time, trr there must be more than the parameter value.
+The interval between the moment of the initial transition of the current through zero (when the diode turns off) and the moment the current drops to a level less than 10% of the peak current.
+Parameter value Reverse recovery time, trr there must be more than the parameter value.
 Peak reverse current, iRM, divided by the parameter value Rate of change of current when measuring iRM.

-The interval between the moment when the current initially becomes zero (when the diode turns off) and the moment when the current drops to less than 10% of the peak reverse current.
+The interval between the moment when the current initially becomes zero (when the diode turns off) and the moment when the current drops to less than 10% of the peak return current.

 Dependencies